Comprehensive Ab Initio Quantum Computations of CO$_{\rm 2}$-H$_{\rm 2}$ and CO$_{\rm 2}$-He Collisional Properties

 We computed, using \autoref{eq:secord}, the usual population transfer sections and rates, keeping in mind that only $j_1 \text{ odd/even} \leftrightarrow j_1 \text{ odd/even}$ are computed.
-Examples of rates (elastic and inelastic) are shown in \autoref{fig:rates}, for para-H$_2$ ($j_2=0$), ortho-H$_2$ ($j_2=1$), and He collisions.
-As is common, all rates connecting the $j_1=0$ level are particular, due the degeneracy of the triangle conditions in the various recoupling 3-j or 6-j symbols appearing in the evaluation of the matrix element in \autoref{eq:secord}.
+Examples of rates (elastic and inelastic) are shown in \autoref{fig:rates}, for He, para-($j_2=0$) and ortho- H$_2$ ($j_2=1$) collisions.
+As is common, all rates connecting the $j_1=0$ level are particular, due to the degeneracy of the triangle conditions in the various recoupling 3-j or 6-j symbols appearing in the evaluation of the matrix element in \autoref{eq:secord}.

-The full sets of elastic and inelastic rates (in $10^{11} \mathrm{\,cm^3\,s^{-1}}$) are provided as Supplemental Data in a \href{https:/zenodo.org/records/17161891}{Zenodo repository}, alongside energy levels with respect to $j_1=0$ energy level taken at the origin.
-The rates according to the LAMDA convention \citep{refschoier}, except that the Einstein $ A$ coefficients are not included.
-Recall that we include neither ro-vibrational transfer rates, nor $j'_1$ odd~$\leftrightarrow$~odd $j''_1$ transitions.
-These data could be used in helping to model the spectral lines intensities in the IR region, but with utmost caution, since the rates of the $v''\leftarrow v'$ transitions and the timescales of the IR transitions are not taken into account, all the more that the purely $v'=v''$ transitions are forbidden for electric dipolar transitions.
-It is thus somewhat irrelevant to compare results for population transfer rates (Eq.\eqref{eq:secord}) to literature results.
+The full sets of elastic and inelastic rates (in $10^{-10} \mathrm{\,cm^3\,s^{-1}}$) are provided as Supplemental Data in a \href{https://doi.org/10.5281/zenodo.20435057}{Zenodo repository}, alongside energy levels with respect to $j_1=0$ energy level taken at the origin.
+The rates are provided according to the LAMDA convention \citep{refschoier}, used in the recent EMAA (https://dx.doi.org/10.17178/EMAA) base, except that the Einstein $A$ coefficients are not included.
+Recall that we include neither ro-vibrational transfer rates nor $j'_1$ odd~$\leftrightarrow$~odd $j''_1$ transitions.
+These data could be used in helping to model the spectral line intensities in the IR region, but with utmost caution, since the rates of the $v''\leftarrow v'$ transitions and the timescales of the IR transitions are not taken into account, all the more that the purely $v'=v''$ transitions are forbidden for electric dipolar transitions.
+Direct comparison with literature population-transfer rates (\autoref{eq:secord}) is therefore of limited value.
 However, a cursory comparison of the data of \autoref{fig:rates} with those for other rod-like molecules, like CO (small dipole, \cite{Yang:2006aa}), or heavy-heavy diatomic, like SiO \citep{Balanca:2018aa}, shows good plausibility of our present results.

-\subsubsection{Pressure Broadening data}
+\subsubsection{Pressure broadening data}